 7 “So you, son of man: I have made you a watchman for the house of Israel; therefore you shall hear a Word from My Mouth and warn them for Me.
 8 When I say to the wicked, ‘O wicked man, you shall surely die!’ and you do not speak to warn the wicked from his way, that wicked man shall die in his iniquity; but his blood I will require at your hand.
 9 Nevertheless if you warn the wicked to turn from his way, and he does not turn from his way, he shall die in his iniquity; but you have delivered your soul (Ezekiel 33).

 Ezekiel was commanded to be a messenger of God, to speak exactly what God told him.
-The message he was to deliver may offend or be a bitter pill to swallow.
+The message he was to deliver would offend others or was a bitter pill to swallow.
 Ezekiel was not to sugarcoat what He was told, nor was he to withhold it.
 He had to speak the precise Word of God.
 Ezekiel was equally culpable, with those he was sent to, if he failed to deliver the precise message of God.

 32 “Therefore you shall be careful to do as The Lord your God has commanded you; you shall not turn aside to the right hand or to the left.
 33 You shall walk in all the ways which the Lord your God has commanded you, that you may live and that it may be well with you, and that you may prolong your days in the land which you shall possess (Deuteronomy 5).”

 Be diligent to do as The Lord requires.
 We are called to complete submission by obedience.
-It will be to our benefit to keep God’s Ways, as the guiding principles of our lives.
-When we live in obedience, we resolve not to divert from His Instructions for us.
-God wants what is best for us: spiritually well grounded, our days multiplied in peace and wellness, and that we inherit what He has for us.
-Be careful to fully submit to God, because your whole life depends on it.
+It will be to our benefit to keep God’s Ways as the guiding principles of our lives.
+When we live in obedience, we resolve not to divert from His Instructions to us.
+God wants what is best for us: to be spiritually well-grounded, our days prolonged in peace and wellness, and receiving blessing and rewards that He has for us.
+Be careful to fully submit to God because your whole life depends on it.

 12 Blessed is the one you discipline, Lord, the one you teach from Your Law; You grant them relief from days of trouble, till a pit is dug for the wicked.
 14 For The Lord will not reject his people; He will never forsake his inheritance.
 15 Judgment will again be founded on righteousness, and all the upright in heart will follow it (Psalm 94).